 Other sources of repetition in ‘Christmas’ are consonance and assonance.
 These are seen when either a consonant or vowel sound repeats itself multiple times in close succession.
 For an example of consonance see the final stanza in which the letter “l,” especially a double “l,” is used four times within three lines.

 Alliteration is also a common element of ‘Christmas.’
-It occurs with a letter begins multiple words closely placed together, such as “steeple-shaking” in the last stanza and “sweet and silly” in the seventh.
+It occurs with a letter that begins with multiple words closely placed together, such as “steeple-shaking” in the last stanza and “sweet and silly” in the seventh.

 Analysis of Christmas